In Atlanta, photographers earn money in three ways:

 Working in a larger multi-state company can also create opportunities to gain experience in different markets, learn from different teams, and be considered for broader responsibilities over time.

-Deluxe Photo operates in multiple states across the U.S., including:
+Deluxe Photo operates in multiple cities and states across the U.S., including:

 Connecticut